Funding and pricing

 Year 12 graduates

-Year 12 graduates are able to access fee-free training in high priority areas through the User Choice program.
-Fee-free training applies to
+Year 12 graduates are able to access free training in high priority areas through the User Choice program.
+Free training applies to

 Existing workers with an active registration number commencement date or recommencement date from 1 January 2017 are eligible for funding when undertaking Priority One, Priority Two or Priority Three qualifications.